AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     log.LogInformation($"Batch processed {messageBatch.Count} messages to the queue for manual plate review");
     ```

-1. Check in changes and test using PostMan against the Process Reviews function
+1. Check in changes and test using PostMan against the `ProcessReviews` function

     Wait for the changes to deploy, then use your PostMan instance to trigger the Reviews function with the file Url for the review file data.

     ![](images/08ParseCSVIntoSQLorSBQueue/image0074-processreviews.png)

+    If you have errors, ensure that your variable names are exactly the same in both the Configuration App Settings and the code (i.e. `WriteOnlySBConnectionString` and `ServiceBusQueueName`).

+    Ensure that you have set the values correctly to the name of the queue and a keyvault reference.

+    Ensure that the secret value in KeyVault for the consumer string is set correctly, and that it is exactly as defined on the Service Bus Queue SAS policy.

 1. Review the queue to see your messages